davidtchiu/davidtchiu.github.io/teaching/cs261/hwk8.ehm/index.md

         "A---Y" -> [ALLOY, ANNOY, ABBEY, ALLEY, AREFY] "(potentially some others)"
         ```
-        Say the currently revealed word family is `"A---Y"`, so the current list of words associated with that family contains `[ABBEY, AREFY, ALLEY, ALLOY, ANNOY]`.
+        Say that the currently revealed word family is `"A---Y"`, so the current list of words associated with that family contains `ALLOY, ANNOY, ABBEY, ALLEY, AREFY]`.
 Now suppose the input guessed letter was 'e'.
 Then you would build off of this current list and return a new HashMap containing these word-family entries:
         ```txt
-        "A----" -> [ABREW, ANEST]
         "A---Y" -> [ALLOY, ANNOY]
         "A--EY" -> [ABBEY, ALLEY]
         "A-E-Y" -> [AREFY]